metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 module then returns the value, which is used to fill in the template.
 The major user visible change is that the template syntax has changed, the new syntax is a subset of the previous syntax.
 Please see [App::Followme::Template](https://metacpan.org/pod/App%3A%3AFollowme%3A%3ATemplate) for a description of the template syntax.
-The other change is that the configuration parameters of some of the modules has changed.
+The second change is that the configuration parameters of some of the modules has changed.
 The new configuration parameters are described in each module.
 The motivation for the change is that placing the variable building in a separate class allows more than one type of file to be handled by modules placed in the configurarion file.
 Each class handles a type of file and the name of the class which builds the variables is a configuration parameter.
+The third change is that the configuration file format has changed to use a subset of yaml.
+The new configuration file format is decribed below.

 The beta release will be used to build a website documenting followme and the process of building the site will be used to debug any remaining problems.